PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 with `prefer_runtime_inferable_from_onnx_raw=True` for a future `_very_late_dynamic_reshape_stats` assignment.
 The earlier core-cleanup call remains unchanged, as do the two already consumed convergence-helper calls.

+That selected call now assigns its unchanged raw result to `_very_late_dynamic_reshape_stats`.
+It remains observation-only between `_very_late_normalization_stats` and the indexed Conv-input adapter repair.
+The earlier direct expression and both convergence-helper uses are unchanged;
+no summary, tensor-count proxy, or reconciliation consumer is added.